ZacharyDavis/RothkoBot/README.md

 This bot creates images using PIL that are visually similar to the works of artist Mark Rothko.
 Be sure to follow Rothko_Bot on Twitter! https://twitter.com/Rothko_Bot

+The conversion methods from hex to RGB and the file containing the color selections are from here: https://github.com/joemfox/colorschemer

 ## Usage
 If you would like to use this bot for your own Twitter acount, follow these steps: